psshri/psshri.in/notes.md

 # learnings
 - if service of type loadbalancer is used, then publicip:port will give me my website
+- if you have your workloads running on a nodepool and then you create another nodepool (the secondary one), and then if you delete the primary node pool, then the workloads will automatically be transferred to the secondary node pool.
+- if the image size is too high, it will take a lot of time for the pods to come up. the initial react app was 1GB in size and it took 13 mins for the pod to come up

 # lets encrypt certificate via certbot